OCT-FPGA/versal-tutorials/v70-getting-started.md

 # Getting started with Alveo V70s in OCT

-The AMD Alveo V70 is designed to accelerate convolutional neural networks, offering high performance and energy efficiency for low-latency and high-throughput edge applications.
-It supports deploying neural network models using Vitis AI tools, which allow for efficient quantization and compilation for FPGA-based acceleration.
-The V70 enhances machine learning workflows by enabling users to set up the hardware, install necessary software, and deploy models like ResNet18.

 In this tutorial, we will guide you through the process of allocating a node with an AMD Alveo V70 in OCT and walk through the steps of running an example using a Vitis AI Docker container.

 ## Experiment setup